blukatdevelopment/UnchainedWorldsOld/character_creation/imperial_lineages.md

 You learned to give speeches, and to deliver both biting criticism and sharp retorts.
 You are proficient in persuasion.

-## 2 High Elf
+## 2 The silent
-The elves of old wealth and high class made the best of the shifting powers by incorporating themselves into human nobility at their soonest convenience.
-Raised amidst hanging hardens, libraries, and market squares, the high elves learned to look inward.
+These humans practice stoic traditions handed down to them from various magical creatures.
+Children of the silent take a vow of silence from a young age, and their rite of passage into adulthood is to confirm their vow by the removal of their tongue.
+To communicate, the silent use a variety of hand signs known as handspeak.
+The ways of the silent are guarded from outsiders, and involve a harsh regimen of martial arts, scholarly study, and magical training.

 ```
-Age: mature at 18, live up to 750 years
+Age: mature at 18, live less than a century
-Languages: Common, Elvish
+Languages: Common(read/write and hear, but not speak), handspeak
 Size: Medium
 Speed: 30
-Ability Score Increase:  +2 DEX, +1 INT
+Ability Score Increase: +2 WIS, +1 DEX
 ```

 ### Sword Dance (requires at least 15 DEX)
 You practice the traditional sword dance of your people, and in doing so you gain proficiency with short swords and scimitars.

-### Magic Initiate (requires at least 15 INT)
+### Magic Crystal (requires at least 15 INT)
-You've learned the theory behind arcane and have learned to fuel weak magic with your blood.
-You are proficient in arcana and may expend a stamina_die to cast the prestidigitation cantrip found in the spell compendium volume 1.
+You proudly wear a crystal around your neck, and know how to use it for magic.
+Choose one cantrip from the Runesmith spell list.
+It is stored inside your crystal, and may be cast by touching your crystal and consuming a stamina die.

-### Fey Ancestry (requires at least 15 WIS)
+### Trained Ears (requires at least 15 WIS)
-Through meditation and discipline, you've tapped into your trace fey blood.
-You have advantAge: on wisdom saving throws made to resist spells, and you may not be put to sleep by magic.
+You've spent your life listening intently, and it has paid off.
+You have advantage when making perception checks that rely on hearing.

 ## 3 Bronzehammer
-The dwarves that changed with the times found their knowledge of minerals to be particularly lucrative.
-Though many swung pickaxes in mines in the early days, bronzehammers gain their name from their prominant role as the industrial backbone of the human empires.
-While not all bronzehammers are smiths, they carry with them the reputation for the absolute finest weapons and armor.
+Humans with a culture of near-worship of metal.
+Bronzehammers often decorate their homes with metal ingots, and it's not uncommon for them to believe that metal holds spiritual significance.
+From an early age, bronzehammer children flock to mines and forges to learn how metal is harvested and transformed into finished products.
+Metal tongue is the language of the bronzehammers, made specifically to efficiently discuss minerology and metalworking.

 ```
-Age: mature at 18, live up to 350 years
+Age: mature at 18, live less than a century
-Languages: Common
+Languages: Common, Metal Tongue
 Size: Medium
-Speed: 25
+Speed: 30
 Ability Score Increase: +2 CON, +1 INT
 ```